Bank of Washburn

-The Bank of Washburn is located in Washburn, Wisconsin.
+The Bank of Washburn is a historic bank building located at 1 East Bayfield Street in Washburn, Wisconsin.
+It was built in 1890 for a bank founded three years earlier by the convicted confidence trickster A. C. Probert.
+The bank was built from brownstone and has a Romanesque Revival design.
 It was added to the National Register of Historic Places in 1980 and to the State Register of Historic Places in 1989.